etiennecollin/wakesp/README.md

 **DNS Update Configuration**

 - `DNS_ENABLE`: A flag to enable or disable DNS updates.
 Set to "true" or "1" to enable.
+- `DNS_CHECK_DELAY`: The interval, in seconds, at which the DDNS should be updated.
 - `DNS_HOST`: The hostname of the DDNS provider's update service.
 - `DNS_HTTP_REQUEST`: The HTTP request format for updating the DDNS.
 Customize with your host, domain, and password details.
-- `DNS_UPDATE_DELAY_HOURS`: The interval, in hours, at which the DDNS should be updated.

 **UDP Socket Configuration**